PaddyCube/WirelessWeather/ESP32/README.md

 This folder contains alternative code for ESP32 boards.
 By using this, less components are needed.

 ## Operation mode
-Wind speed and rain gets detected by ESP32's buildin ULP co-processor while main eSP32 sleeps.
+Wind speed and rain gets detected by ESP32's built-in ULP co-processor while main ESP32 sleeps.
-Every few minutes, ESP32 it wakes up, collect data from other devices by I2C, send everything to your MQTT broker and sleeps again.
+Every few minutes, ESP32 wakes up, collect data from other devices by I2C, send everything to your MQTT broker and sleeps again.

 ## Project site